Why Decorating for Christmas Matters and How to Store and Organize Your Christmas Decorations

 He used a wood burning tool to draw Santa and his sleigh.
 It needs new lights, but is one of those decorations that make you smile and we’ll never part with.

 If I was told I could only use one item stored in these boxes to decorate for the holidays, it would have to be the electric candles in each window.
 The house is not Christmas without these in place.

 Besides the tree, the rest of the decor is made up of:

 Once the decor is down from the attic, I like to spread it all out on the floor so that I can easily see and then pick and choose what and how I will use each item.
 Not everything in these boxes makes it into the decor each year.

 I don’t use these ornaments for the tree.
 I use them around the house in different ways each year.

 I started saving the plastic zipper bags that blankets and comforters come in to further organize the ornaments in each bin by color.

 For the candles and holders I like to place all around, I employ a cabinet in my kitchen.

 I buy most of my candles at IKEA.
 They have large and small tea lights as well as unscented pillar style.
 I buy battery operated tea lights at Michaels.

-I store a wide variety of ribbons in the crafts cabinet in my studioffice.
+I store a wide variety of ribbons in the crafts cabinet in my craft room aka… my studioffice.